-Must be signed up and participate in Dressage Equitation in order to place.
+Must be signed up and participate in Dressage test in order to place or enter in dressage equitation.
 Priority will be given to senior exhibitors if more competitors than time allows.

-Dressage Rail Classes and Championships
+Dressage Rail Classes and Championships Ring 1 (Large Arena)

 Dressage equitation will be run before Championship.

-Evening classes will be preceded by Color Guard and Senior
+Evening classes will be preceded by Color Guard and Senior Riders in Ring #1.